 8. Glue and Chalk Pastel Easter Eggs

-This project will also require you to print the template on black construction paper and trace the black lines with white school glue.
-This time, however, you’ll have to wait until the glue is dry.
+Wait until the glue is dry.
 Once it’s done drying, colour the inside of the patterns with chalk pastels and use your fingers to spread the pigment in between the lines of glue.
+So pretty!

 Read the full tutorial: Glue and Chalk Pastel Easter Eggs (with Free Printable!)